-Cons: According to some users, this stroller has a thin floor that might not comfortably support all dogs.
+Cons: According to some users, this pet stroller has a thin floor that might not comfortably support all dogs.
 It is also a tight squeeze for large or leggy/tall dogs and is probably best used for medium-sized breeds or multiple small dogs.

-Description: The DoggyRide stroller resembles a bike trailer with its large rubber tires and can be converted into one with a separate conversion kit!
+Description: The DoggyRide stroller resembles a bike trailer with its big rubber tires and can be converted into one with a separate conversion kit!
 Users enjoy its easy maneuverability and sturdy build, although it can be a pain to assemble.

 Safety Features: Brake on the left rear wheel, reflective strips on front and sides, and wheels.

-Bells and Whistles: This stroller includes a cushioned headrest at the front window, quick release wheels for collapsible storage, and the wheel assembly can be removed so the carriage can be used as a crate.
+Bells and Whistles: This pet stroller includes a cushioned headrest at the front window, quick release wheels for collapsible storage, and the wheel assembly can be removed so the carriage can be used as a crate.

 Weight Rating: 110 pounds